 - Multiple Accounts: If you have multiple people from your company logging into multiple company accounts with similar names, this will almost certainly cause problems.
 JobScore is designed to be connected to a single account for your organization and be the way you post all of the jobs at your company.
 The easiest fix is to ask the job board to consolidate all of your accounts and ask everyone on your team to always add jobs through JobScore, never directly to the job board or through another service.

 Job boards can simply “say no” to your request to post your jobs and you will have no recourse - so BE NICE.

 Free/organic job listings are not the primary business of job boards.
 These free listings are a “loss leader” they provide to attract job seekers and engage with employers about their paid offerings.
 Often the best way to get all of the jobs JobScore sends to the job board picked up is to engage in a conversation about paying to sponsor some of them.
 Unsurprisingly, job boards tend to be much more accommodating for paying customers.
 Being demanding and insistent with job boards that you don't pay then dismissing their efforts to pitch you their paid services will not yield good results.

 Job boards want to list every real job from every real employer.
 Having complete job coverage is in their best interest because it creates a more compelling experience for job seekers.

 That said, getting job content cleanly and reliably can be complicated.
-Jobs end up on job sites many different ways including direct manual posting, jobs sent by applicant tracking systems like JobScore, programmatic ad buying services and even the boards scraping corporate websites on their own.
-The job boards are also constantly fighting off fraudsters and people trying to abuse their site.
+Jobs end up on job sites in many different ways including direct manual posting, jobs sent by applicant tracking systems like JobScore, programmatic ad buying services, and even the boards scraping corporate websites on their own.
+The job boards are also constantly fighting off fraudsters and people trying to abuse their sites.